Consumer Reports

 The organization's headquarters, including its 50 testing labs, are located in Yonkers, New York, while its automotive testing track is in East Haddam, Connecticut.
 CR is funded by subscriptions to its magazine and website, as well as through independent grants and donations.
-Marta L. Tellado is the current CEO of Consumer Reports.
-She joined the organization in 2014, following her work with the Ford Foundation, with the goal of expanding its engagement and advocacy efforts.
+In 2025, Phil Radford became the organization’s president and chief executive officer (CEO).

 Consumer Reports' flagship website and magazine publishes reviews and comparisons of consumer products and services based on reporting and results from its in-house testing laboratory and survey research center.
 CR accepts no advertising, pays for all the products it tests, and as a nonprofit organization has no shareholders.
 It also publishes general and targeted product/service buying guides.